Larry Nassar Charged With More Sex Crimes, This Time In Texas

 Disgraced former USA Gymnastics physician Larry Nassar has been indicted of sexual assault in yet another case — this time in Walker County, TX, where a grand jury charged Nassar with six counts of sexually abusing a child.

 Nassar was on trial for several cases of sexual abuse at the Karolyi Ranch in the Sam Houston National Forest, about 50 miles north of Houston.
-Nassar is accused of abusing gymnasts at the ranch, which also served as the women's national team training center.
-USA Gymnastics has since cut ties with the center, where numerous Olympic medalists have trained.
+Nassar is accused of abusing gymnasts at the ranch, which also served as the women's national team training centre.
+USA Gymnastics has since cut ties with the centre, where numerous Olympic medalists have trained.

 Advertisement